 - a.
 Modality Worklist

 - b.
-General Purpose Worklist
+UPS Pull

 - c.
+UPS Watch

+- d.
 Composite Instance Query

 - 1. The response to a query may result in one or more Instances Transferred or Instances Accessed messages, depending on what events transpire after the query.
 If there were security-related failures, such as access violations, when processing a query, those failures should show up in other audit messages, such as a Security Alert message. - 2.
 Non-DICOM queries may also be captured by this message.
 The Participant Object ID Type Code, the Participant Object ID, and the Query fields may have values related to such non-DICOM queries.